 Probably the most well-known app of its kind, 1Password has been around since 2006.
 At one point the app used a single license per platform, but it’s since moved to a more flexible subscription model which starts at $3.99 per month for a single user.

 1Password is jammed with useful features like multiple vaults, categories for different items, tags and favorites for simple organization, custom fields, and Touch ID support.
-All of these features make it one of the best password managers on any platform—including your iOS device.
+All of these features make it one of the best password managers on any platform—including your iPhone.
 You can sync your database using the 1Password sync service, iCloud, Dropbox, or Wi-Fi.

 The app will even alert you if a service you use has suffered a breach, so you can quickly change the respective password.
 1Password also includes a free trial which you can activate in-app, allowing you to use the service cross-platform with no limitations for 30 days.